What’s more important for B2B businesses: brand building or lead generation?

 BUT don’t go overboard on detail here until you’ve had a look at the next step…

-The first thing to do once you’ve created your log is to discard any blog posts that simply aren’t necessary anymore, marking them as Cut.
-Perhaps you no longer offer a service you once used to, so you don’t need any posts that are focused on that particular offering.
+The first thing to do once you’ve created your log is discard any blog posts that simply aren’t necessary anymore.
+Perhaps you no longer offer a particular service, so you don’t need any posts that are focused on that offering.
+Mark these as Cut.

 These posts might still be performing well in terms of generating traffic.
 But if they’re drawing the wrong crowd, then you’re skewing your numbers and clouding the truth of how well your blog is performing.
 And content pruning can actually be great for your website’s overall SEO, so you won’t lose out.